diagonal-hamiltonian/Learning-Symmetries-with-Autoencoders/README.md

 # Learning Symmetries with Machine Learning
 My year-long final year project in theoretical physics is titled 'Learning Symmetries with Machine Learning'.
 To explore the (suprisingly difficult) problem, I use a toy model and try of teach an autoencoder to learn features of a triangular molecule in 3D space.
 Euclidean symmetries are explored and understood in basic shallow NNs, and I shed some light on why NNs struggle dealing with euclidean coordinates.
 I include the full report in the pdf titled 'writeup', and to give a breif overview of what the thesis entails I leave you with the abstract.
+There are a number of Jupyter (Google Colab) Notebooks in the folder 'code' which I used to complete the coding, and data analysis aspects of the report.

 ## Abstract